quicwg/base-drafts/draft-ietf-quic-http.md

   other than HEADERS.

 HTTP_WRONG_STREAM (0x0F):
-: A frame was received on a different stream to where it is permitted.
+: A frame was received on stream where it is not permitted.

 HTTP_MULTIPLE_SETTINGS (0x10):
 : More than one SETTINGS frame was received.